akgunduz/dicon/README.md

 	cmake --build . --target dicon
 ```

+#### Application Types & Parameters

+There are three types of application executables;

+- **dicon-web** : Main application type; has a control interface via **html** on port **8081**
+- **dicon-console** : It has control interface through console I/O, suggested for nodes with low resource.
+- **dicon-test** : It is the secondary application type to test the dicon framework components individually.

+A single application process can have multiple distributor, collector and node roles via using threads.
+All individual components have their own communication interfaces with other components both thread-wise and process-wise.

 #### Locating Job Files

 Application gets the target job files as a single compressed zip file through Web UI and extracts on the server.
 As soon as operator triggers the process command via Collector, system parse the job file and starts the distributed execution process across the node devices.
+Sample job files can be found under **sample** folder for all **Linux**, **MacOS** and **Windows** OSs.

 #### Workflow